Spurrya/Eagle-tutorial/PCB Design - Part 2/README.md

 * **T-origin** - Cross-section of the component so we know the center

 * **T-name and value** - Corresponding names and values of each components

+**Rasnet** helps us find the closest connection between the parts automatically.

+**Ground Plate** - We will be adding a ground plate in this workshop as it Assist with heat dissipation,Lower the resistance of the path and Electromagnetic shielding.

+However, we need to also be aware that there are several disadvantages of a ground plates as it can cause your circuit to be less responsive.

+Exceptionally quick circuits?
+Might want to remove the ground plate

+To draw the ground plate, use the polygon function and name is 'GND' (or the same name you gave your ground pins).

+EAGLE has an option to automatically map your connection and optimize it (to some extend on the free version).

+Click on 'Autorouter' - It will automatically create the connections for you

+Click on 'Via' to add via points